Types of Benefits

 Post 9/11 Veterans Education Assistance Act of 2008 (Chapter 33)

-30 continuous days of active-duty service after Sept.
-10, 2001, and honorable discharge for a service-connected disability.
+You served 30 continuous days after September 10, 2001 and were honorably discharged for a service-connected disability;

 Montgomery GI Bill Active Duty (Chapter 30)

 Provides up to 36 months of education benefits payable for 10 years following release from active duty.
 May be used for degree and certificate programs.
 Remedial, refresher and deficiency courses may be approved.